Imaginario32/Ansible_AWS_webserver/README.md

 Where the "my_private_key.pem" is my private key.

-After deploing EC2, you need to specify the address in the "hosts" file
+After deploing EC2, you need to specify the address in the "hosts" file - [webserver] ext_ip_addr

 Then you need to run playbook files from directory Docker_container: